appsinacup/godot-box2d/README.md

 A [Box2D](https://github.com/erincatto/box2d) physics server for [Godot Engine](https://github.com/godotengine/godot), implemented as a GDExtension.

+# Limitations/Known Issues

+- Having non symetrical physics mask/layers results in collision on both bodies.
+- Circles and capsules only support uniform scaling and don't support skewing.
+- Mass works as density instead of total mass.
+- Character Controller is not very precise.

 # Installation

 - Automatic (Recommended): Download the plugin from the official [Godot Asset Store](https://godotengine.org/asset-library/asset/2007) using the `AssetLib` tab in Godot.